akeneo/pim-docs/reference/import_export/main-concepts.rst

 It helps to define "high level" jobs such as imports, exports and mass actions.

-There are the main objects of the architecture.
+Here are the main objects of the architecture.

 .. image:: ./batch-main-concepts.png